rafaelclaycon/medo-delirio-api/README.md

 ## 🚧 Work in Progress 🚧

-This project does not use random access tokens or any other client-server communication security measure.
+This project does not use random access tokens.
 This is a small project coded by just me (a mostly front-end person) and no personal life-threatening information is sent back and forth.
-I do plan on adding HTTPS support in the near future.
+Since February 2026, nginx is used as a reverse proxy to handle HTTPS.

 That said, if you want to help make this better, you're more than welcome to do so by opening a pull request (let's see some code!).